jackreimers/Injact/README.md

    - `Profiling Enabled`
      - If enabled, Injact will log performance information to the console.
      - Default: `false`
+3. Create an installer and add it to the context - see [Installers](#installers) for more information.

 ## Installers
 There are two types of installers used to bind dependencies to the container.